+What’s the hardest thing about the retreat?
 This is honestly different for everyone.
 A lot of people say it’s sitting for 10 hrs a day with no back support.
 While I have a lot of back pain, my legs were never a problem and I pushed through the back pain.
 I also had no problem with the silence and isolation — I personally found a vibrant internal monologue in between (and sometimes during…) meditations and really enjoyed the time with my mind.

 For me, the hardest part of the whole thing was actually not being able to write.
 I found myself constantly wanting to jot down thoughts and had some of my most creative moments during meals.
 It was painful not to be able to capture them.